Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe

 Health Impact

 Figs can be eaten fresh or dried.
-The nutritional value of a fresh fig is sometimes higher; however, figs are highly sensitive to physical damage, and dried figs are a way to spread the use of figs beyond the areas that produce it.
-Dried fruits have been proven to have greater nutrient density, increased shelf life, and greater phenol antioxidant content when compared to fresh fruits.
-Dried figs can significantly increase the antioxidant capacity of blood plasma for 4 hours after consumption (5).
+The nutritional value of a fresh fig is sometimes higher; however, they are susceptible to physical damage, and dried figs are a way to spread figs beyond the areas that produce them.
+Dried fruits have been proven to have greater nutrient density, increased shelf life, and greater phenol antioxidant content than fresh fruits.
+Dried figs can significantly increase the antioxidant capacity of blood plasma for 4 hours after consumption (8).

 Allergy

-Fig allergies are not that common, with only a few cases reported to date.
+Fig allergies are not that common, with only a few cases reported.
 The main manifestations are usually either an anaphylactic reaction or an oral allergy syndrome.
 People with a fig allergy can often feel a tingling, itching, or swelling sensation in the mouth right after consuming the fruit.
-The most common allergens in figs are the proteins related to the skin (6).
+The most common allergens in figs are the proteins related to the skin (9).

-Fig trees can also cause skin rashes called phytophotodermatitis due to compounds within fig leaves called furocoumarins, consisting of psoralen, bergapten, and others.
+Fig trees can also cause skin rashes, called phytophotodermatitis, due to compounds within fig leaves called furocoumarins, consisting of psoralen, bergapten, and others.
 Phytophotodermatitis is a toxic reaction due to skin exposure to certain plants, followed by exposure to sunlight.
-It is not a photoallergic reaction but rather a phototoxic one, meaning prior sensitization is not necessary, and anyone can be affected by it (7).
+It is not a photoallergic reaction but rather a phototoxic one, meaning prior sensitization is not necessary, and anyone can be affected by it (10).

 Studies have found that due to a phytohormone called abscisic acid, fig fruit extract supplementation can be a promising nutritional change for diabetes management.
-It may improve acute postprandial glucose and insulin homeostasis and be a possible adjunctive treatment for glycemic management in prediabetes and diabetes mellitus type 2 (9, 10).
+It may improve acute postprandial glucose and insulin homeostasis and be a possible adjunctive treatment for blood sugar management in prediabetes and type 2 diabetes (12, 13).

-The glycemic index of dried figs is 61, which puts it in the moderate category.
+Dried figs have a medium glycemic index value of 61 and a low glycemic load of 5.
 Compared to dried figs, dates and raisins have a higher glycemic index.

 Cancer

-Compounds within fig latex, like sitosterols and acyl moieties, primarily palmitoyl and linoleyl, have been established to be potent cytotoxic agents, showing inhibitory effects on the proliferation of various cancer cell lines during in vitro experiments (15).
+Compounds within fig latex, like sitosterols and acyl moieties, primarily palmitoyl and linoleyl alcohol, have been established to be potent cytotoxic agents, showing inhibitory effects on the proliferation of various cancer cell lines during in vitro experiments (18).

-Fig tree latex and leaves can be used as a potential therapeutic treatment on colorectal cancer cells due to their antiproliferative and apoptosis-inducing qualities (16).
+Fig tree latex and leaves can be used as a potential treatment for colorectal cancer cells due to their antiproliferative and apoptosis-inducing qualities (19).

-Another study has found the active compounds bergapten and psoralen to play an important role in the anticancer effects of the fig tree leaves.
-Ficus carica leaves can be a good source to use in the development of drugs for suppressing cancer cell growth and migration against breast cancer (17), as well as cervical (18) and liver cancer (19).
+Another study has found the active compounds bergapten and psoralen to play an important role in the anticancer effects of fig tree leaves.
+Ficus carica leaves can be a good source to use in the development of drugs for suppressing cancer cell growth and migration against breast cancer (20), as well as cervical (21) and liver cancers (22).

-Ficus carica leaf extracts can also play a role as a food supplementation for poultry due to the fact that adding the extract significantly reduced the levels of triglycerides and total cholesterol production in poultry liver (21).
+Ficus carica leaf extracts can also play a role as a food supplementation for poultry, as adding the extract significantly reduces the levels of triglycerides and total cholesterol production in poultry liver (24).

-Other studies have also shown fig leaf extracts to have hypolipidemic effects in lab animals.
-One study showed that the extract improves the lipid profile and decreases adipogenic risk factors in high-fat diet rats (22).
+Other studies have also shown fig leaf extracts to have hypolipidemic (blood lipid lowering) effects in lab animals.
+One study showed that the extract improves the lipid profile and decreases adipogenic risk factors in high-fat diet rats (25).

 Nevertheless, when it comes to the direct effects of the fig leaf extract on humans, it has not been proven yet.
-A study concluded that consumption of dried figs does not decrease serum low-density lipoprotein or total cholesterol concentrations.
-On the contrary total cholesterol levels increased in the subjects (24).
+A study concluded that consumption of dried figs does not decrease serum low-density lipoprotein, or “bad” cholesterol, and total cholesterol concentrations.
+On the contrary, total cholesterol levels increased in the subjects (27).

 Digestive System